Tudat/tudat/tutorials/applicationWalkthroughs/SimsFlanaganTrajectoryDesign.rst

     Eigen::Vector6d cartesianStateDepartureBody = pointerToDepartureBodyEphemeris->getCartesianState( julianDate );
     Eigen::Vector6d cartesianStateArrivalBody = pointerToArrivalBodyEphemeris->getCartesianState( julianDate + timeOfFlight );

 The parameters defining the Sims-Flanagan method are then introduced.
-This includes many spacecraft-related parameters (initial mass, maximum allowable thrust magnitude, specific impulse), as well as the number of segments into which the trajectory is to be subdivided.
+This includes spacecraft-related parameters (initial mass, maximum allowable thrust magnitude, specific impulse), as well as the number of segments into which the trajectory is to be subdivided.

 .. code-block:: cpp